swyxio/swyxdotio/content/writing/nontechnical/slowmad-qna.md

 ## I consider community/camaraderie an important aspect of work.
 Does it get lonely while working remotely?
 How do you deal with it?

 I don't think I do this well.
 I was a lone ranger for much of my travel.
 Although I did actively participate in every local meetup at every location, beyond that I rarely came out of my shell.
-Hostelling International will organize team events and movie nights, I basically only took part in this while in SF because they seemed the most welcoming.
+[Hosteling International](https://www.hihostels.com/) will organize team events and movie nights, I basically only took part in this while in SF because they seemed the most welcoming.
 This lack of established social group is one reason I keep coming back to NYC.

 ## How far ahead do you plan travel?
 What do you do to find places?
 How big is your support network in places you go?